SixCorePeach/MCAM/README.md

 # MCAM
 This code is for our paper named multiModal causal anaysis model for Driving Video Understanding.
-And the paper has been submit to IEEE CV.
+And the paper has been accept in IEEE ICCV 2025.

 This Work is based on the swin-video-transformer and ADAPT.
 Thanks for them superior work, the cite is as following.